kanchanratan1980/Project-5_Group-3/README.md

 ### Data Processing and Visualization
 **JavaScript Functions**: Used to render map layers, update visual elements based on user input, and integrate data with Leaflet for smooth map interactivity.

 **Leaflet**: Used to create an interactive map that displays the distribution of Airbnb listings across Denver neighborhoods.

 **Dask**: Utilized for efficient, scalable data processing to for handle large Airbnb and Zillow datasets during cleaning and transformation.

 **MatplotLib**: Used to generate bar charts and other static visualizations that illustrate trends in potential revenue and average home prices by neighborhood.

+## Ethical Considerations
+All data used in this project was sourced from publicly available datasets, including Inside Airbnb and Zillow.
+These platforms publish data with the intent of supporting public awareness, research, and informed decision-making.
+We ensured proper citation and did not alter source data beyond necessary cleaning and formatting for analysis.
+While this project explores potential returns from Airbnb investments, the analysis is intended to inform responsible investment, not to promote unchecked short-term rental expansion.

 ## ERD
 ![ERD](Resources/ERD.png)

 ## Opportunities for Further Analysis
-* Add home sales overlay to the map visualization
+For further analysis on this project we would gather long-term rental data in these neighborhoods to see what the profit comparison is to short-term rentals.
+We would also break down all of the real estate pricing and potential revenue into specific home type categories.
+Additionaly, we would add an overlay to the map showing home sales in each neighborhood.
+Furthermore, finding out when the peak seasons are for Airbnb rentals and breaking the potential revenue down into monthly data would help an investor to see the full annual outlook.

 ## Resources
 - **DU Bootcamp Module 15:** Utilized challenge files and class materials from the bootcamp.